alexander-panchuk-oril/angular-test-task/README.md

 Add a ToDo API endpoint: **[POST]** `https://jsonplaceholder.typicode.com/todos`.

-> NOTE: After adding new todo via API it wont be added to the ToDo-s list, your goal is to handle API response and push the ToDo locally into your ToDo-s list
+> NOTE: After adding new todo via API it wont be added to the Server ToDo-s list, your goal is to handle API response and push the ToDo locally into your ToDo-s list

 Update a ToDo API endpoint: **[PUT]** `https://jsonplaceholder.typicode.com/todos/${id}`